 In an average year 1,000 churches disappear from the SBC database.
 Many of those churches are closing their doors forever.
-Because of this, we have also prioritized our church revitalization efforts to help existing churches become healthier.
-Our Church Replant initiative is launching new churches from buildings that once housed SBC churches that have either died or are near death.
-A Replant brings new spiritual life and allows property to remain in the SBC family.
+Because of this, we have also prioritized our church revitalization efforts in order to help existing churches become healthier.